Regret Bounds for Noise-Free Cascaded Kernelized Bandits: Comparison to Related Works

-\section{Comparison to \cite{kusakawa2021bayesian}}
+\subsection{Comparison to \cite{kusakawa2021bayesian}}

-In this section, we compare our work to \cite{kusakawa2021bayesian}, which proposed two confidence bound based algorithms cascade UCB (cUCB) and optimistic improvement (OI) under the noise-free setting.
+In this section, we compare our theoretical result to two confidence bound based algorithms cascade UCB (cUCB) and optimistic improvement (OI) proposed by \cite{kusakawa2021bayesian}.
 Both algorithms utilize a novel posterior standard deviation defined using the Lipschitz constant.

 \textbf{Problem Setup.} \begin{itemize} \item In each layer, \cite{kusakawa2021bayesian} assumes the entries in the same layer are mutually independent, which is equivalent to our feed-forward network structure. \item Different from our assumption of $\ff{i,j}\in\Hc_k(B)\cap\Fc(L, \|\cdot\|_2)$ for each $i\in[m]$ and $j\in[d_{i+1}]$, where the Lipschitz continuity is with respect to $\|\cdot\|_2$, \cite{kusakawa2021bayesian} assumes $\ff{i,j}\in\Hc_k(B)\cap\Fc(L_f, \|\cdot\|_1)$, where the Lipschitz continuity is with respect to $\|\cdot\|_1$.
 Therefore, for a fixed scalar-valued function $\ff{i,j}\in\Fc(L, \|\cdot\|_2)\cap\Fc(L_f, \|\cdot\|_1)$ with the smallest possible $L$ and $L_f$, it is satisfied that $L_f\le L\le\sqrt{d_i}L_f$. \item \cite{kusakawa2021bayesian} has an additional assumption that $\sig{i,j}_t\in\Fc(L_\sigma,\|\cdot\|_1)$ for all $t\ge 1$ for some constant $L_\sigma$.
 The constant $L_\sigma$ is not used in the algorithms, and only appears in the regret bounds. \end{itemize}